Māori land march: Impact

 Upon arriving at Parliament, Whina Cooper presented a petition signed by 60,000 people from around New Zealand to Prime Minister Bill Rowling.
 The petition called for an end to monocultural land laws which excluded Māori cultural values, and asked for the ability to establish legitimate communal ownership of land within iwi.
 The hīkoi represented a watershed moment in the burgeoning Māori cultural renaissance of the 1970s.
 It brought unprecedented levels of public attention to the issue of alienation of Māori land, and established a method of protest that was repeatedly reused in the following decades, such as the occupation of the land at Bastion Point.

-This action brought treaty issues to public attention more strongly than at any time since the 19th century.

 In film

-The march is brought to life in the 2022 biographical film Whina, about the life of Dame Whina Cooper.
+The march is brought to life in the 2022 biographical film Whina, about the life of Whina Cooper.
 The march is used as a framing device, with much of the film consisting of flashbacks to earlier in her life, but it shows the growing support for the march, and the crowds reaching the Houses of Parliament in Wellington.